Pittsburgh Primary Eyecare

 Scleral lenses

 Scleral lenses are larger and rest on the sclera (the white part of the eye), vaulting over the cornea entirely.
-These lenses create a tear-filled reservoir that not only improves vision but also keeps the cornea hydrated, which is especially helpful for those with dry eye.
+These lenses create a tear-filled reservoir that improves vision and keeps the cornea hydrated, which is especially helpful for those with dry eye.
 They’re also incredibly comfortable because they don’t touch the sensitive cornea.

 Hybrid lenses